Bishal-bit/QANet-pytorch/README.md

 ## NOTICE

-I'm very busy these months.
+I'm very busy  in these months.
 I'll return to this repo in about 10 days.

 ## Introduction